The Geometry of Superposition

 Fig 6.1: Rate-Distortion Landscape

-As sparsity increases the theoretical bound drops and SAE performance improves, so the gap narrows but does not close.
-The critical dictionary size k=nH(p)k = n \cdot H(p) marks the transition between recoverable and unrecoverable.
-Below it information is irreversibly lost, above it recovery is possible in principle and the remaining gap is algorithmic.
+As sparsity rises the theoretical bound drops and SAE performance improves, so the gap shrinks but never closes.
+The critical dictionary size k=nH(p)k = n \cdot H(p) marks the line between recoverable and unrecoverable, and below it information is lost for good while above it recovery is possible in principle and the remaining gap is algorithmic.

 Structured superposition

-The Welch bound says how many features can coexist with bounded interference, the Marchenko-Pastur law separates signal from noise in the eigenspectrum, RIP says when sparse recovery is possible, and the rate-distortion function gives the fundamental limit of that recovery.
+The Welch bound says how many features can live together with bounded interference, the Marchenko-Pastur law pulls signal from noise in the eigenspectrum, RIP says when sparse recovery is possible, and the rate-distortion function gives the fundamental limit of that recovery.

 Fig 7.1: Concept Map (Click to Explore Neighborhoods)

-But the theory above treats features as independent, binary, and uniform.
-Real features have hierarchical structure (syntactic features depend on lexical features, which depend on character-level features), correlations (subject detection and agreement co-activate), and varying dimensionalities (some one-dimensional, others spanning subspaces).
+The theory above treats features as independent, binary, and uniform, but real features have hierarchical structure, since syntactic features depend on lexical features which depend on character-level features, and they have correlations, since subject detection and agreement fire together, and they have varying dimensionalities, since some are one-dimensional and others span whole subspaces.

-The geometry of structured superposition, where packing respects semantic relationships, where importance follows power laws, where correlations create low-dimensional manifolds within the full feature space, is mostly unexplored.
-The tools exist (structured random matrices, non-uniform concentration, Riemannian optimization on manifolds with symmetry) but whether real networks learn structure regular enough for these tools to apply is not yet known.
-Sparse autoencoders do recover interpretable features from models trained on natural data, which suggests regularity, but proving it requires understanding how training dynamics, data structure, and representation geometry interact.
+The geometry of structured superposition, where packing respects semantic relationships and importance follows power laws and correlations create low-dimensional manifolds inside the full feature space, is mostly unexplored.
+The tools for it exist, including structured random matrices and non-uniform concentration and Riemannian optimization on manifolds with symmetry, but whether real networks learn structure regular enough for these tools to apply is still not known.
+Sparse autoencoders do recover interpretable features from models trained on natural data and that hints at regularity, but proving it means working out how training dynamics, data structure, and representation geometry interact.

 References